Newbrow History, Family Crest & Coats of Arms

 Winfrith-Newburgh, again in Dorset was a large holding of the family in ancient times.
 "This is a very extensive and ancient parish, giving name to the hundred.
 It formerly belonged to the family of Newburgh, who had a seat here, of which there are no traces."

 A tone time East Lullworth in Dorset was "at a very early period, in the possession of the De Lolleworths, and subsequently of the Newburghs, who succeeded to the property in the reign of Edward I." (the family inherited East Lullworth and gave it up during the reign of Edward I. In the 16th and 17th century this parish would pass to the Howards and then to the Weld family.)

 "Wellesbourn [in Warwickshire] was given by the Conqueror to Henry de Newburg, and was afterwards granted, as is supposed, by one of the Norman earls of Warwick to Robert de Hasting."

 Early History of the Newbrow family

-Another 205 words (15 lines of text) covering the years 126 and 1267 are included under the topic Early Newbrow History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newbrow research.
+Another 104 words (7 lines of text) covering the years 126 and 1267 are included under the topic Early Newbrow History in all our PDF Extended History products and printed products wherever possible.